vippsas/vipps-solutions/auth0/PaymentFlowAuth0.md

     }
 ```

-When creating the `UserCreateRequest` it is important to specify the following parameters
+When creating the `UserCreateRequest`, it is important to specify the following parameters:

 * `Email` - email of the user provided by the Vipps UserInfo endpoint.
 * `VerifyEmail`- must be set to `false` to prevent Auth0 from requesting email verification.